How I Loaded 100K+ Dynamics 365 Contacts Without Crashing the Browser

 console.log("User ID: " + userId);

-// ✅ Get current organization base URL
+// ✅ Get current organisation base URL

 var orgUrl = Xrm.Utility.getGlobalContext().getClientUrl();